timknut/gg.ldplot/README.md

 install_github("timknut/gg.ldplot")
 ```

-## Run without dependencies on the CIGENE cluster
+## Run without devtools installing on the CIGENE cluster
 `module load R/3.2.3`

 **Example R-script.** This will make a *.png with your plot in working dir.